Do you have $1,000 in total cash, or do you have $1,000 ready to invest?

 Final Word: How to Invest 1000 Dollars

-Remember to complete the first 3 “pre-investment” rungs before looking to invest beyond that (if you have any savings that aren’t earning you interest – start by moving them into a high interest savings account.
+Remember to complete the pre investment goals detailed at the top of the post before looking to invest money beyond that (if you have any savings that aren’t earning you interest – start by moving them into a high interest savings account.

 Take advantage of a high-yield savings account and your employer’s 401(k) matching, and be sure to track your financial picture with Empower’s free tools.